 \end{equation}

-where \(p_{ij}\) denotes the number of \(j\) that is predicted to be the true value of \(i\), and \(k\) is the number of classes, the ${R_n}$ denotes the value of recall and ${P_n}$ denotes the value of precision
+where \(p_{ij}\) denotes the number of \(j\) that is predicted to be the true value of \(i\), and \(k\) is the number of area classes in the labeled data (excluding background), the ${R_n}$ denotes the value of recall and ${P_n}$ denotes the value of precision.

 To thoroughly describe the performance of a specific deep learning model, in addition to the accuracy, the complexity of the model like the number of parameters and the amount of calculation should also be considered.
 To increase its performance in accuracy and speed, we integrate only independent CBAM in the ResNet model at the top and bottom positions, respectively.
 To find out how the attention units locate in the CBAM module influence the overall results, we conduct the previously mentioned comparison experiments on two single units and two tandem combinations, respectively.
 Results are shown in Table I. The MIoU and the MPA of the final model that was trained with 50 epochs (the remaining parameters are consistent in all experiments) are used as the evaluation indices.
-Besides, to confirm that the network structure of our proposed attention-based ResNet is lighter than the original ResNet, we compare the number of parameters, and the calculation of Giga multiply and add per second (GMACs) to measure the computing power of each method in Table II.
+In actual applications, in order to meet the application standards, either the processor performance or the amount of calculation must be changed.
+It’s impossible to improve processor performance in a short period of time, we are more inclined to ensure as lightweight as possible while increasing network performance.
+Therefore, we compare the number of parameters to demonstrate the lightweights, and refer to the reserch\cite{taghanaki2019combo}, we take the calculation of Giga multiply and add per second (GMACs) to measure the computing power of each method in Table II.

 \begin{figure}[thpb]